pbeshai/peterbeshai.com/_posts/2016-10-30-scatterplot-in-d3-with-voronoi-interaction.md

     // get the current mouse position
     const [mx, my] = d3.mouse(this);

-    // use the new diagram.find() function to find the voronoi site
+    // use the new diagram.find() function to find the Voronoi site
     // closest to the mouse, limited by max distance voronoiRadius const site = voronoiDiagram.find(mx, my, voronoiRadius);